snowplow-archive/snowplow.github.com/_posts/2015-11-17-schema-guru-0.4.0-with-apache-spark-support-released.md

 SELECT description FROM pg_description WHERE objoid = 'schema.table'::regclass
 {% endhighlight %}

-The `ddl` command of Schema Guru now generates `COMMENT ON` statement for each Redshift table containing the full Iglu URI used to generate this table.
+The `ddl` command of Schema Guru now generates a `COMMENT ON` statement for each Redshift table containing the full Iglu URI used to generate this table.
 In the future we will use this metadata to drive automated table migrations.

 <h2 id="length">4.
 Support for minLength and maxLength properties</h2>